Astros World Series Win over Dodgers Cost Las Vegas Sportsbooks Record $11.4M

 The first 11 months of 2017 have netted the sportsbooks $213.6 million, per Purdum, which would make it the fourth most profitable year in history.

-The Astros' romp through the postseason and seven-game victory over the Dodgers cost sportsbooks the most money on baseball since 1999 when the Atlanta Braves' World Series triumph over the New York Yankees cost Las Vegas the previous high of $6.2 million.
+The Astros' romp through the postseason and seven-game victory over the Dodgers cost sportsbooks the most money on baseball since 1999 when the New York Yankees ' World Series triumph over the Atlanta Braves cost Las Vegas the previous high of $6.2 million.

 Nevada Gaming Control's Mike Lawton offered more insight into the numbers, per Patrick Everson of Covers.com: